petervaro/pcd/README.md

     return value.strip()
 ```

-If we want to make this safer, and the components more reusable and available
+If we want to make this safer, and the components more reusable for other
-for other components the main approach would be hardening each component by
+components, the main approach would be hardening each component by introducing
-introducing error handling, like so:
+error handling in each function, like so:

 ```python
 def get_user_input():